Sunday, October 21, 2018

 By 1766 most of the Kaskaskia had returned to their old village where they occupied fifteen cabins and numbered about 150 men, but Black Dog, chief of the Peoria, could not keep his tribe together on the east bank of the Mississippi.
 Captain Harry Gordon found twenty cabins of Peoria at Cahokia in August of 1766, but the remainder of the Peoria, about 200 warriors, had moved to a new village two miles south of St. Louis.
 And even those Illinois who remained on the British side of the Mississippi carried their furs to St. Louis, where they traded with the Spanish, although on August 24, 1766, George Croghan held a conference with The Illinois (Kaskaskia, Peoria, Michigamea, and Cahokia) at Fort de Chartres and received permission to occupy forts in the Illinois County and a promise of allegiance to the king of Great Britain.
 But The Illinois had lived with the French for so long that it was not easy to change their "Great White Father."
 A liberal estimate of The Illinois in 1766 placed their number at 650 men, but they were so frequently drunk that the British realized little benefit from their new charges.
 In the summer of 1767, however, the Kaskaskia chose an additional chief who was friendly to the British and not a victim of whiskey: Jean-Baptiste Ducoign.
 Although Tomera was still the principal Kaskaskia chief, Ducoign exercised much influence.

 Many of the Peoria lived at St. Louis in 1768, but Black Dog and his band maintained their village at Cahokia, where they were on cordial terms with the British at Fort de Chartres.
-While out hunting during the late spring of 1768, The Peoria discovered a war party of sixty Potawatomi who was on their way to attack the British.
+While out hunting during the late spring of 1768, The Peoria discovered a war party of sixty Potawatomi who were on their way to attack the British.
 When the commander at Fort de Chartres was informed of the matter, he immediately collected Illinois warriors to bolster his small garrison.
 A war party of Michigamea, from their village three-quarters of a mile from the fort, joined the whites on May 5th and pursued the raiding Potawatomi.
 Likewise, the Kaskaskia set out under their chief Tomera to follow the Potawatomi, whose raid had been beaten off.
 But pressure from northern Indian groups continued, and fuel was added to the flames of war sometime within the first week after Easter (March 26) in 1769 when Pontiac, an Ottawa chief and recognized leader of the Indians in the Midwest, was stabbed to death at Cahokia, while drunk, by a Peoria Indian.
 Many tales have been told as to why Pontiac was killed, but the actual reason was probably revenge since, in the summer of 1766, Pontiac had stabbed one of the principal chiefs of The Illinois.

 After Pontiac's death, northern Indians made raids upon The Illinois, and by August, 500 to 600 Indians had fled to Fort de Chartres protection.
-Probably fear kept many of the Peoria, Cahokia, and Kaskaskia from hunting and trapping during the winter of 1769-1770.
+Probably, fear kept many of the Peoria, Cahokia, and Kaskaskia from hunting and trapping during the winter of 1769-1770.
 Nevertheless, Black Dog and some of his Peoria braves secured several furs during this period.
-Although they brought their furs to Cahokia first, these Peoria sold only three packs there.
+Although they brought their furs to Cahokia first, Peoria sold only three packs there.
 They carried the rest across the river to St. Louis and sold them to the Spanish.
 Fort de Chartres' commander complained that these Indians could collect 300 to 400 packs of furs if they would only trap.
 Instead, too many of the Kaskaskia, Cahokia, Peoria, and Michigamea crossed the river to St. Louis and received free supplies from the Spanish.

 Although the Peoria had abandoned the Illinois River, no powerful tribe had moved into this region by 1770; the Potawatomi were still living at St. Joseph River, and the Peoria continued to winter along the lower part of the Illinois River near the mouth of Macoupin Creek.22G The Kaskaskia remained in southern Illinois and were occasionally seen paddling down the Mississippi River.
 Since the British had established peace between The Illinois and the southern tribes, the Chickasaw visited Kaskaskia in May of 1772.
 After becoming disorderly, however, the visitors attacked the Kaskaskia, and soldiers were needed to drive the Chickasaw away.

 Even though weak, The Illinois still held claim to much of the land, and on July 5, 1773, The Illinois and Wabash Land Company purchased some of their holdings.
-The Kaskaskia chiefs who signed this agreement were Tomera or Gabriel, Petaguage or Michael, Maughquayah or Jean-Baptiste Ducoign, Couroway, Kicounaisa or Fish, and Tontowaraganih or Peter; the Peoria chiefs were Maughquinthepe or Black Dog, Aschiswewah, and Eschawinikiwah; one Cahokia chief was among those present: Meinquipaumiah.
+The Kaskaskia chiefs who signed this agreement were Tomera or Gabriel, Petaguage or Michael, Maughquayah or Jean-Baptiste Ducoign, Couroway, Kicounaisa or Fish.
+And Tontowaraganih or Peter; the Peoria chiefs were Maughquinthepe or Black Dog, Aschiswewah, and Eschawinikiwah; one Cahokia chief was among those present: Meinquipaumiah.
 At this time, the Kaskaskia band lived three miles above Kaskaskia and numbered about 210 persons with sixty warriors; the Peoria and Michigamea were in a village one mile north of Fort de Chartres and Were the most powerful, having 170 warriors.

 When Tomera died, Jean-Baptiste Ducoign became the principal Kaskaskia chief, and he prepared to lead his people away from Kaskaskia in 1774 because it was constantly raided by hostile Indians.
 Ducoign gathered eighty warriors (plus their families) in the autumn, paddled down the Mississippi River, and established a winter camp.
 In the spring of 1775, they moved up the Arkansas River to Fort Carlos III, the Spanish Arkansas Post, and joined the Quapaw.
 Many years before, the Michigamea had fled to the Quapaw, and now the Kaskaskia sought refuge among them.
 The Spanish commander, Don Josef de Orieta, and the Quapaw welcomed them and offered land to plant corn, but the Kaskaskia wished to move up the White River and establish a separate village.
 Don Josef refused, and Ducoign proceeded toward New Orleans to seek permission from the governor; he also refused.
 Finally, the Kaskaskia asked to be adopted by the Quapaw as the Michigamea had done once before, but outside events influenced the final outcome.
 When the American Colonies declared war upon Great Britain, Spain decided to grant her favors to the rebels.

 Because the Kaskaskia raided the British traders moving along the Mississippi, the Spanish, as a reward, finally gave Ducoign permission to settle upon the White River.
 But the Peoria, who had lived in Spanish territory at St. Louis for about twelve years, returned to Cahokia to plant their corn in the spring of 1777.
 Many of the Kaskaskia also came back and joined The Peoria before November.
-Together they could muster only about 100 warriors.
+Together, they could muster only about 100 warriors.
 Some Kaskaskia and Peoria, however, settled at a village halfway between St. Genevieve and the mouth of the Ohio River.
 This merging of the Kaskaskia and Peoria was probably for mutual defense since a Sauk war party had attacked the Peoria at St. Louis in 1777.
 Although the Sauk were defeated, The Peoria saw the folly of dividing the forces of The Illinois.

 George Rogers Clark came to the Illinois County in July of 1778, and Ducoign joined forces with him and attempted to wean the Chickasaw away from their allegiance to the British but failed.
 Since The Illinois were fearful of Ottawa attacks, Ducoign, who acted as chief of both the Kaskaskia and Peoria, sought - on October 5 - to bring the Wea of the Wabash into the American alliance.
 The strength of The Illinois in 1778 cannot be stated with sureness since Louis Chevallier reported that they numbered 100 warriors, while another report indicates that they had 300.
 In this war, The Peoria divided their allegiance.
 One chief joined Henry Hamilton's English forces at Vincennes on January 30, 1779, and another group traveled up the Tennessee River with a party of Delaware to escape from the conflict.
 However, the Kaskaskia remained loyal to Clark and were joined by the remaining Peoria, Michigamea, Piankashaw, Wea, and Kickapoo.
 These Kaskaskia performed singular service to the American soldiers by serving as scouts and hunters.
 They were also willing to make war upon the Cherokee who had fled into the Cumberland Mountains.
 Although the British tried to organize a war party of Cherokee and Chickasaw for an attack upon the Kaskaskia in 1783, their efforts largely failed.

 The Kaskaskia in 1796 numbered only eight or ten men, but their number had increased to fifteen or twenty by 1801; nevertheless, this remnant had inherited many square miles of territory.
 On August 13, 1803, the United States negotiated a treaty at Vincennes with the Kaskaskia in which the latter relinquished their claims in the Illinois County and received two reservations.
 Their old village near Kaskaskia was established as a reserve of 350 acres, and they also were given the right to locate another reserve of 1,280 acres anywhere within the bounds of the ceded territory.
-Although the Kaskaskia was recognized in the treaty as being the survivors of The Illinois, one Michigamea, Ocksinga, and one Cahokia, Kee-tin-sa, also signed the treaty.
+Although the Kaskaskia weres recognized in the treaty as being the survivors of The Illinois, one Michigamea, Ocksinga, and one Cahokia, Kee-tin-sa, also signed the treaty.
 The Peoria, who amounted to about fifty men, was not in Illinois at the time and did not sign the agreement.

 For their second reserve, known as Survey No. 449, the Kaskaskia chose a tract of 640 acres in Sand Ridge Township of Jackson County.
-In 1804 Ducoign decided to establish his little band as farmers and asked for horses and fences.
+In 1804, Ducoign established his little band as farmers and asked for horses and fences.
 These were provided for him as guaranteed by the terms of the treaty.
 However, the major portion of the Kaskaskia wished to leave their old village and establish themselves on the land reserved for them in Jackson County, and early white settlers recalled that at about this time, there were Kaskaskia lodges in Sand Ridge Township, "near the crossing on Kinkaid."

 Since The Peoria had been living on the Blackwater River in Missouri when The Illinois ceded their lands to the United States, Ninian Edwards and Auguste Chouteau drew up another treaty which was signed at Edwardsville on September 25, 1818.
 Peoria delegates who signed were: Waw Peeshawkawanan or Shield; Wassawconsangaw or Shine; Naynawwitwas or Sentinel; Wissineeaw or Eater; Rawmissawnoa or Wind; Mawressaw or Knife; Koongeepawtaw; Batticy or Baptist; Keenawraneaw or Seal; Wecomawkawnaw; Keeshammy or Cut Off a Piece.
 Kaskaskia signers were: Louis Jefferson Ducoign, Wawpamahwhawaw or White Wolf; Awrawmpingeaw or Whale; Keemawassaw or Little Chief.
 Michigamea delegates were: Wackshinggaw or Crooked Moon; Keetawkeemawwaw or Andrew; and Manggoussaw.
-Cahokia delegates were: Mooyawkackee or Mercier; Peemekawwattaw or Henry; Papenegessawwaw; Shopinnaw or Pint; Maysheeweerattaw or Big Horn.
+Cahokia delegates were Mooyawkackee or Mercier; Peemekawwattaw or Henry; Papenegessawwaw; Shopinnaw or Pint; Maysheeweerattaw or Big Horn.
 Tamaroa delegates were: Mahkattamawweeyawor Black Wolf, Queckkawpeetaw or Round Seat.

 By the treaty at Edwardsville, the Peoria were given a reservation of 640 acres, including their village on the Blackwater River in Missouri Territory.
 Some Peoria still lived at times south of St. Louis on the St. Francis River; this group had about ten warriors and a total population of forty or sixty, while the Kaskaskia numbered about sixty persons (fifteen warriors).
 But by 1820, some of the Kaskaskia left Illinois and were living with the Peoria, Michigamea, Cahokia, and Tamaroa.
 The Kaskaskia in September of 1826 numbered thirty-one persons: fifteen men of mixed blood, ten women, and six children.
 Ten or fifteen Peoria had drifted back to St. Genevieve, Missouri, by 1827, but three years later, they left Missouri and settled in Kansas, being pushed westward by the white emigrants.
 About eight Kaskaskia remained in Illinois, and when the Black Hawk War began in 1832, five Kaskaskia warriors marched north through Springfield, Illinois, on their way to join the United States troops.
 In this small way, they got revenge against the Sauk and Fox, who had driven them from the Illinois County and saw Black Hawk's band cut to pieces.